brianfrankcooper/YCSB/elasticsearch5/README.md

 If you wish to change the default index name you can set the following property:

     es.index.key=my_index_key

-If you wish to run against a remote cluster you can set the following property:

-    es.remote=true

 By default this will use localhost:9300 as a seed node to discover the cluster.
 You can also specify